Guides/Edit your website/Editor/Site layout/Create a custom homepage

 An arrow pointing to the "Settings" icon in the top right of the WordPress Editor.

-1. Next to Template, click the template name and select the template you created in the previous section of this guide.
+1. Next to Template, click the template name, then select the “Change template” option.

 ⚠️